How to Change File System without Losing Data

-File system is used for operation system to organize and keep track of files stored on hard disk.
-It allows allocates memory space to store files on hard disk.
-File system such as FAT, FAT32, NTFS, NTFS5 and ExFAT all are having different file system architecture and allocation of memory is different.
-Therefore, user often would like to change their existing file system from lower version to higher version i.e. lower version to higher version.
+The file system is used for the operation system to organize and keep track of files stored on hard disk.
+It allows allocates memory space to store files on the hard disk.
+File systems such as FAT, FAT32, NTFS, NTFS5, and ExFAT all have different file system architectures and the allocation of memory is different.
+Therefore, the user often would like to change their existing file system from a lower version to a higher version i.e. lower version to a higher version.
 However, there is high proficiency to lose data while performing file system conversion.
-Therefore, here I am suggesting a method, which performs file system conversion without losing data.
+Therefore, here I am suggesting a method, that performs file system conversion without losing data.

 Method to convert FAT32 to NTFS file system without losing data